28th Filmfare Awards

-The 28th Filmfare Awards were held in 1981.
+The 28th Filmfare Awards for Hindi cinema were held in Bombay in 1981.

 Insaaf Ka Tarazu and Thodisi Bewafaii led the ceremony with 9 nominations each, followed by Aakrosh and Aasha with 7 nominations each, and Khubsoorat and Qurbani with 6 nominations each.

 Aakrosh won 6 awards, including Best Director (for Govind Nihalani), Best Actor (for Naseeruddin Shah) and Best Supporting Actor (for Om Puri), thus becoming the most-awarded film at the ceremony.

 Rekha received dual nominations for Best Actress for her performances in Judaai and Khubsoorat, winning for the latter.